 The 2011 Breguet Reveil du Tsar Boutique Edition (ref.
 5707ER/29/9V6) with its grand feu-enameled face and a mechanical alarm feature offers a perfect balance of legibility and eternal elegance.
 Originally introduced during the Baselworld 2003 trade show, the Breguet Reveil du Tsar has been updated with a gorgeous white Grand Feu enamel dial.

 While I am not the greatest fan of Breguet’s 2010 model range, this one simply takes my breath away.

 The milky white dial, heat-blued hands, painstakingly finished mechanism, as well as meticulously painted numerals on the enameled face never fail to produce a stunning effect on yours truly.

-Also, the watch offers an outstanding level of legibility, when a mighty torrent of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you but refreshes your mind.
+Also, the watch offers an outstanding level of legibility.
+A mighty flow of information (an alarm clock sub-dial at 3 o’clock; a subsidiary second and small date aperture at 6 o’clock; a 24-hour GMT sub-dial at 9 o’clock; an alarm clock’s power reserve indicator between 10 and 11 o’clock; and, finally, an alarm on/off indicator at 12 o’clock) doesn’t drown you but refreshes your mind.

 The alarm complication is also an example of great ergonomics.

 As one may easily guess, it is operated with its own winding crown at 4 o’clock and a small pusher at 8 o’clock.
 Its own sub-dial is marked-up in Roman numerals and in a different typeface, which makes it even easier to separate it from the main dial.

 The rest is more or less the same.

-The Boutique Edition is supplied in the same 39 mm case and is powered by the same Breguet caliber 519F automatic movement.
-Built on 34 jewels and offering up to 45 hours of power reserve, the movement is beautifully decorated with Geneva stripes on its bridges and a spiral Barleycorn guilloche pattern on its 18-karat rose gold oscillating weight.
+The Boutique Edition comes in the same 39 mm case and sports by the same Breguet caliber 519F automatic movement.
+Built on 34 jewels and offering up to 45 hours of power reserve, the movement features a beautiful combination of Geneva Stripes on the bridges and a spiral Barleycorn guilloche pattern on the 18-karat rose gold oscillating weight.